Ship Pricing

 Fall is the value season across the board.
 Spring and summer command the steepest premiums.
 And the Infinite Balcony — Star's signature room feature — costs no more than a standard balcony.

 If you're seeing a price and wondering whether it's good, check it against the seasonal tables above.
-Cruise Radar scores every fare 0-100 based on 2.6M+ price snapshots, then shows you the score right on the booking page — so you'll know whether any Star price you find is actually good.
+Or check any Star of the Seas fare against its full price history — every Royal Caribbean fare scored 0-100 from 8.6M+ price snapshots and shown right on the booking page, so you'll know whether any Star price you find is actually good.

 Methodology